braheezy/goqoa/README.md

 Use "goqoa [command] --help" for more information about a command.
 ```

+[This blog post](https://phoboslab.org/log/2023/02/qoa-time-domain-audio-compression) by the author of QOA is a great introduction to the format and how it works.

 ## Install
+The easiest way is a pre-built binary on the [Releases](https://github.com/braheezy/goqoa/releases) page.
+I tested it works on Linux and Windows.

-First, install prerequisites for your platform if needed:
+Otherwise, install prerequisites for your platform:

     # Fedora
     yum install gcc alsa-lib-devel